bitcoin-sv/ts-sdk/docs/compat.md

 Returns

-The BIP39 instance with the seed generated from the mnemonic.
+The Mnemonic instance with the seed generated from the mnemonic.

 Argument Details